rockstor/rockstor-doc/howtos/grafana-cloud.rst

 Node_exporter install
 ^^^^^^^^^^^^^^^^^^^^^

-The following installs and start the node_exporter service.
+The following installs and starts the node_exporter service.

 .. code-block:: console